gjanders/SplunkAdmins/README.md

 - `SearchHeadLevel - Searches dispatched as owner by other users`
 - `SearchHeadLevel - Search Messages user level`
 - `SearchHeadLevel - audit logs showing all time searches`
+- `SearchHeadLevel - summary indexing searches not using durable search`

 Are all well suited to an automated email using the sendresults command or a similar function as they involve end user configuration which the individual can change/fix